Out of Bounds

 I got my phone call and apology.
 And I told the gentleman that if he really cared about the organization, he had a responsibility to treat all board members respectfully and to inspire and encourage young people to be on boards and serve on committees.
 He agreed.
 We moved on.

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development, governance and coaching for values-driven organizations and leaders.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc, a consulting firm specializing in strategic planning, financial resource development, governance and coaching for values-driven organizations and leaders.
 She is a frequent speaker, trainer, workshop presenter and facilitator.
 Nanette is the author of “On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.”